-- A Conjuring of Light-VE Schwab-This has to be my top book of the Spring, this series conclusion was everything that I wanted it to be and more.
+- A Conjuring of Light-VE Schwab-This has to be my top book of this Winter, this series conclusion was everything that I wanted it to be and more.
 Victoria Schwab is such a skilled fantasy writer, this world and characters that she created are honestly among my favourite fantasy world and characters and I can’t wait to read her backlog of books because if they’re anywhere near as good as the Shades of Magic books, I’m in for a treat!

 - Caraval-Stephanie Garber-One of the most hyped books of 2017 so far and for good reason, the world is lush, the writing is magical, the characters were enjoyable and I’m so excited to see where this story goes in the second book of the duology.

 Two Things I’m Looking Forward To This Spring: